jiangtian616/JHenTai/README.md

 > [countryCode](https://github.com/unicode-org/cldr/blob/master/common/validity/region.xml)

 1. Copy `/lib/src/l18n/en_US.dart ` and rename to `{your_languageCode}_{your_countryCode}.dart`

+You can only do this and submit your PR, I'll do the remaining things.
+Or you can go on with:
 2. Rename classname in new file(optional)
 3. Modify k-v pairs in method `keys` ,translate values to your language
 4. Enter `/lib/src/l18n/locale_text.dart ` , add a new k-v pair in method `keys`